Is a master’s degree in nursing worth it?

 - Program-specific fees

-- Textbooks, computer, and study materials
+- Textbooks, a computer, and study materials

 - Clinical practice supplies